zarthon/managex/README.md

 Description
 ===========
-It is a simple expenses management system mainly made for collge usage, the functionalities supported by it are as follows
+It is a udhar management system mainly made for collage usage, the functionalities supported by it are as follows

 * Register New user
 * Add friend with Twitter Handle